Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: A vision of Metaverse Classrooms

+The Metaverse classroom will be a more student-centered, collaborative and innovative platform for educational activities.
+Despite being a promising teaching platform, the proposed architecture must be meticulously investigated and designed to minimize some side effects and maximize its potential.
+Some challenges need addressing during the implementation for keeping the learning engagement and efficiency, and creating teaching aids inside the Metaverse classroom.
+The overcome of these troubles will also help us solve issues (e.g., usability, cybersickness, and high cost) inherited from VR/AR technology because most problems arise from interaction and content design, systems and networking stability.

+\textbf{User Interactivity and Perception.} Learners and educators are the key actors in the Metaverse classroom.
+Maintaining the bandwidth of user interactivity, regardless of output and inputs, is crucial to user retention.
+Nonetheless, first, the user inputs on mobile MR and VR headsets are far from satisfaction, resulting in low throughput rates in general~\cite{Lee2022TowardsAR}, which could hinder the users' expression, i.e., converting one's intentions into resultant outcomes in virtual-physical blended environments.
+Additionally, current input methods of headsets are primarily speech recognition and simple hand gestures~\cite{Lee2020UbiPointTN}.
+As a result, users can only deal with enriched educational contents/contexts at a degraded quality.
 On the other hand, the output channels, known as feedback cues, are limited, albeit the headsets can sufficiently provide visuals of digital entities.
 However, such displays' limited Field-of-View (FOV) potentially deteriorates communication efficacy among users in the Metaverse classroom~\cite{Lee2020FromST}.
 Specifically, partial view of body gestures, heavily relying on constant visual attention, due to limited FOV, can lead to distorted communication outcomes.
 Thus, multi-modal feedback cues (e.g., haptics) become necessary to maintain the granularity of user communication.
 Additionally, haptic feedback is essential to delivering high levels of presence and realism, but current networking constraints create delayed feedback and damage user experiences~\cite{Bermejo2021ExploringBD}.
-More importantly, presence and realism can influence the sense of `being together' in the Metaverse classroom.
+More importantly, presence and realism can influence the sense of ``being together'' in the Metaverse classroom.